-The duration of use of both stockings depends on the case of the individual.
-However, the length of use of anti-embolism stockings is short-term, while compression stockings have long-term use.
+The duration of use for both stockings depends on the individual situation.
+Usually, anti-embolism stockings are used for short-term situations while compression stockings have long-term use.

-Anti-embolism stockings will have to be replaced with a new pair after about three weeks, while you can use compression stockings for about 6 months before needing a new pair or as recommended by a doctor.
+Anti-embolism stockings will have to be replaced with a new pair after about three weeks.
+However, compression stockings last for about 6 months.

-It is important to give your legs the right support when they can no longer offer you a lot of support.
-Medical personnels, patients, and caregivers need to be aware of the differences between anti-embolism stockings and compression stockings.
+It is important to give your legs the right support when needed.
+Medical personnel, patients, and caregivers need to be aware of the differences between anti-embolism stockings and compression stockings.
 An in-depth understanding of the patient’s condition is also required before choosing the most suitable compression garments.

-Conclusively, individuals should be assessed by health professionals, have their legs measured, and closely monitored while using the stockings.
+Remember that individuals should be assessed by health professionals, have their legs measured, and then be closely monitored while using the stockings.